-17. Ma, A., Yang, Y., & Savani, K. (2019).
+16. Ma, A., Yang, Y., & Savani, K. (2019).
 “Take it or leave it!”
 A choice mindset leads to greater persistence and better outcomes in negotiations.
 Organizational Behavior and Human Decision Processes, 153, 1-12.
-[Featured in Harvard Business Review]
+[Harvard Business Review article]

 11. Yang, Y., De Cremer, D., & Wang, C. (2017).
 How ethically would Americans and Chinese negotiate?
 The effect of intra-cultural versus inter-cultural negotiations.
 Journal of Business Ethics, 145, 659-670.
-[Featured in Harvard Business Review and The Financial Times]
+[Financial Times article; Harvard Business Review article]

 10. Baranski, E., Gardiner, G., Guillaume, E., … Yang, Y., & Funder, D. C. (2017).
 Comparisons of daily behavior across 21 countries.
 Social Psychological and Personality Science, 8, 252-266.

 9. Guillaume, E., Baranski, E., Todd, E., … Yang, Y., & Funder, D. C. (2016).
 The world at 7:00: Comparing the experience of situations across 20 countries.
 Journal of Personality, 84, 493-509.

 8. Yang, Y., Read, S. J., Denson, T. F., Xu, Y., Zhang, J., & Pedersen, W. C. (2014).
 The key ingredients of personality traits: Situations, behaviors, and explanations.
 Personality and Social Psychology Bulletin, 40, 79-91.